 Pricing and Value: Is it worth it?

-At around $109 per person, this tour offers a reasonably priced experience considering the high-quality interaction, knowledgeable guides, and the small group size.
+At around $109 per person, this tour offers a reasonably priced experience considering the high-quality interaction, guides, and the small group size.
 Given the consistent five-star reviews, most travelers agree that it provides good value.

 What makes this tour stand out is how much attention is given to ensuring each guest has a memorable experience, from comfortable seats to close-up whale sightings.
 The boat’s design and crew’s expertise mean that you’re not just along for the ride—you’re actively engaged in the spectacle.